The Genetics of Cancer

 - Another gene that produces a protein that suppreses the growth of tumors is PTEN.
 Mutations in this gene are associated with Cowden syndrome, an inherited disorder that increases the risk of breast, thyroid, endometrial, and other types of cancer.

-For more genes that can play a role in hereditary cancer syndromes, see Genetic Testing for Hereditary Cancer Syndromes.
+For more genes that can play a role in hereditary cancer syndromes, see Genetic Testing for Inherited Cancer Susceptibility Syndromes.

 Genetic Tests for Hereditary Cancer Syndromes